awsdocs/aws-cdk-guide/doc_source/work-with-cdk-java.md

 ### Generic structures<a name="java-generic-structures"></a>

-In some places, the AWS CDK uses JavaScript arrays or untyped objects or as input to a method\. \(See, for example, AWS CodeBuild's [https://docs.aws.amazon.com/cdk/api/latest/docs/@aws-cdk_aws-codebuild.BuildSpec.html#to-wbr-build-wbr-spec](https://docs.aws.amazon.com/cdk/api/latest/docs/@aws-cdk_aws-codebuild.BuildSpec.html#to-wbr-build-wbr-spec) method\.\) In Java, objects are represented as `java.util.HashMap<String, Object>`\.
-In cases where the values are all strings, you can use `HashMap<String, String>`\.
+In some places, the AWS CDK uses JavaScript arrays or untyped objects or as input to a method\. \(See, for example, AWS CodeBuild's [https://docs.aws.amazon.com/cdk/api/latest/docs/@aws-cdk_aws-codebuild.BuildSpec.html#to-wbr-build-wbr-spec](https://docs.aws.amazon.com/cdk/api/latest/docs/@aws-cdk_aws-codebuild.BuildSpec.html#to-wbr-build-wbr-spec) method\.\) In Java, objects are represented as `java.util.Map<String, Object>`\.
+In cases where the values are all strings, you can use `Map<String, String>`\.
 It is convenient to use double braces to define `HashMap`s\.

 ```
 new HashMap<String, String>() {{